probcomp/metaprob/README.md

         via `infer-apply` (also 'user mode').
 Also defines `inf`.
   * `distributions` - nondeterministic procedures like `flip` and `uniform` (also 'user mode')

-To get the namespace name, prefix the above with `metaprob.`
+The namespace name needs to be prefixed with `metaprob.`

-Note the `builtin` module has many name conflicts with Clojure so it's not possible to do `(require '[metaprob.builtin :refer :all])` at the REPL when in the `user` namespace.
-Procedure with conflicting names, e.g. `first`, are `metaprob-first` in the `builtin-impl` module and simply `first` in `builtin`.
+Note that the `builtin` module has many name conflicts with Clojure so it's not possible to do `(require '[metaprob.builtin :refer :all])` at the REPL when in the `user` namespace.
+Procedures with conflicting names, e.g. `first`, are called `metaprob-first` in the `builtin-impl` module, but simply `first` in `builtin`.

-In a file, in order to use `builtin`, you need to suppress the usual clojure bindings, which you do with
+In a metaprob source file, in order to use `builtin`, you need to suppress the usual clojure bindings, which you do with

-    > (:refer-clojure :only [declare ns])
+    (ns (:refer-clojure :only [declare ns]) ...)

 `distributions.clj` shows a typical `ns` form for use in files: